 During the Brainstorm Solutions stage of the engineering design process, students use their Project Plan to schedule how they will complete each deliverable.
-Then they steep themselves in research and brainstorm various solutions to the Climate Change challenge.
+Then they steep themselves in research and brainstorm various solutions to the Electrify Your Future Challenge.
 Project managers refer to this second stage of the project cycle as the Plan stage.